Everest and Gokyo Lakes Circuit

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-We do not include meals on the trek as from experience we know that altitude and physical exercise can mean appetites vary hugely.
+We do not include meals on the trek, as from experience we know that altitude and physical exercise can mean appetites vary hugely.
 The cost of food rises as you ascend as it is all carried in by porters and yaks and as you get higher up, very little food can be grown.
 How much you spend per day will vary according to your choice of meal but generally, people spend between $25-$35 per person per day on meals and hot drinks.
-Below is an approx. breakdown of some items:
+Below is an approximate breakdown of some items:

-• Dal Baht: $4 to $7C
+- Dal baht: $4 to $7

-• Chow Mein: $2 to $4
+- Chow mein: $2 to $4

-• Eggs: $2 to $4
+- Eggs: $2 to $4

-• Toast: $1.50 to $3
+- Toast: $1.50 to $3

-• Chocolate Bars: $2 to $4
+- Chocolate bars: $2 to $4

-Teahouses will provide cold water free of charge however it needs to be treated to enable you to drink it.
+Teahouses will provide cold water free of charge; however, it needs to be treated to enable you to drink it.
 Please read the FAQ re our advice here.

 Other extra costs to be considered:

-• Shower: $2-$4
+- Shower: $2-$4

-• Electricity: $2-5
+- Electricity: $2-5

 A mountain flight to Lukla is included on Day 3 of this tour, and back from Lukla on Day 18.
 Although we schedule departure dates outside of the main monsoon season, weather conditions in any mountain region can be unpredictable.
 It is not uncommon for flights to and from Lukla to be delayed or cancelled during the trekking season.
 If your flight to Lukla is cancelled then your host will revert to 'Plan B', as follows: